top of page

 Bio

-Natasha Johns-Messenger is an Australian / American installation artist and filmmaker.
-With a primary interest in perception and site, Johns-Messenger creates installations that employ body-scaled architectural interventions, optical works and site-determined film/photography.
+Natasha Johns-Messenger is an Australian-American installation artist and filmmaker.
+With a primary focus on perception and site, she creates installations that incorporate body-scaled architectural interventions, optical works, and site-specific film and photography.

-In 2012 Johns-Messenger completed an MFA in Film, Columbia University, New York, and a Masters by Research in Fine Art at RMIT in 2000.
-International exhibitions have taken place in Italy, Japan, Columbia, China, The Netherlands, Taiwan and USA.
+In 2012, Johns-Messenger completed an MFA in Film at Columbia University, New York, following a Master’s by Research in Fine Art at RMIT in 2000.
+Her work has been exhibited internationally in Italy, Japan, Colombia, China, the Netherlands, Taiwan, and the United States.

-Notable public works include Alterview 2013 for Hunters Point HS/IS 404, New York; commissioned by Percent For Art and NYC Department of Cultural Affairs and ThisSideIn commissioned by the New York Public Art Fund in 2009.
+Notable public works include Compass, a Southern Way McClelland Commission (2023/2024); SoftTime (2024), a MUMA and Monash Public Art Commission at Building H, Monash University Caulfield Campus, curated by Emily Cormack; EllipseCircleView (2023/2024), a Manningham City Council Commission at Ruffey Lake Park, Victoria; Alterview (2013) for Hunters Point HS/IS 404, New York, commissioned by Percent for Art and the NYC Department of Cultural Affairs; and ThisSideIn (2009), commissioned by the New York Public Art Fund.

-In 2007 Johns-Messenger won the Rabbobank Den Haag Sculpture Prize in The Netherlands present by Queen Beatrix and in 2005 Natasha won the inaugural Melbourne Prize for Urban Sculpture with Open Spatial Workshop.
+In 2023, Johns-Messenger was awarded the EQUS Quantum Art Competition at Queensland University.
+She previously won the Rabobank Den Haag Sculpture Prize in the Netherlands in 2007, presented by Queen Beatrix, and in 2005, she received the inaugural Melbourne Prize for Urban Sculpture in collaboration with Open Spatial Workshop.

 bottom of page